-No vote by holders of debt securities approving any of these actions is required, unless as part of the transaction we make changes to the applicable indenture requiring your approval, as described below under disadvantageous to you, in connection with a merger, consolidation or sale or lease of assets that is permitted under the indentures.
-However, we may not take any of these actions unless all the following conditions are met:
+No vote by holders of debt securities approving any of these actions is required, unless as part of the transaction we make changes to the applicable indenture requiring your approval, as described below under

-"- Modification and Waiver".
+"--- Modification and Waiver".
 We may take these actions as part of a transaction involving outside third parties or as part of an internal corporate reorganization.
 We may take these actions even if they result in: